Even today, hundreds of Icelanders worship the ancient Norse gods and goddesses. But who exactly were these deities?

 Names: Ullr, Skadi and Hod

-Family: Thor is Ullr’s stepfather, Hod is Odin’s son and Skadi married Njord
+Family: Thor is Ullr’s stepfather, Hod is the son of Odin and Skadi married Njord

 Fun fact: Skadi picked her husband by accident.
-She was only allowed to look at the legs of several gods and she chose a pair, thinking they belonged to Balder
+She was only allowed to look at the legs of several gods and she chose a pair, thinking they belonged to Balder, son of Odin

 That was a pretty dark and depressing story.
 Let’s go on holiday.
 Do you like skiing?
 Postcard views of snow and winter?
 Great!
 Several Norse gods own these realms.
 They have a cabin somewhere in the mountains and you’re invited.